BG WILD BLOG

 - Our food is incredible!
 Since we’re able to helicopter our gear down to the village, we can provide a pretty extraordinary spread!
-No granola bars and beef jerky here.
-We’re talking steak, lobster mac and cheese, pancakes, and more!
+No freeze dried meals, spaghetti and oatmeal here.
+We’re talking steak, salmon, shrimp, ravioli, scrambled eggs, bacon, pancakes, and more!

 Welcome to BG Wild’s very first blog post!
 Whether you’ve been dreaming of traveling to Supai for years, or if you just happened to stumble onto our site for the very first time – we’re glad you’re here!

 Havasupai Falls is an INCREDIBLE bucket-list worthy destination!
 As an outfitter company, we get the privilege of introducing hikers to the sights like no other company could!
 Guided hikes, yoga, gourmet food, and massages are all options on our trips!